matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-mura.md

 ### The Technical System

-A high-trust, continuous flow doesn’t happen by accident.
+A high-trust, continuous flow doesn't happen by accident.
 It is a technical foundation of built-in quality.
 You cannot have continuous flow if you are constantly finding [Defects](lean-muda.md#7-defects).

 The practices championed by **Extreme Programming** (XP) enable this: